On the Secret Protection Problem in Discrete-Event Systems: The Secret Protection Problem

+If $\chi$ consist purely of Parikh (resp. indicator) functions, we call the problem Parikh-SPP (resp.
+Indicator-SPP).

-The concept of a $\chi$-valid protecting policy is intended to differentiate between distinct authentication methods, rather than to account for repeated use of the same method.
-The following example highlights the difference between a standard protecting policy (SPP) and a $\chi$-valid protecting policy ($\chi$-SPP).
+The concept of Indicator-SPP is intended to differentiate between distinct authentication methods, rather than to account for repeated use of the same method as used in Parikh-SPP.
+The following example highlights the difference between the two notions.